amarr07/Paneling-tool-Streamlit/README.md

    - Review detailed statistics for each panel

    **Step 4: Split Panels**
+   - **NEW**: Choose how many sets to split each panel into (2-10 sets)
-   - Split each panel into Set A and Set B
+   - Split each panel into N equal, balanced sets
    - Maintains proportional balance across all stratification variables
-   - Compare distributions between sets
+   - Compare distributions across all sets

    **Step 5: Validate & Export**
    - Verify no overlaps exist between any sets